-The Shelter Project, creating a safe place for nesting an hibernation in the built environment seeks to create alternative forms of housing for birds and bats out of discarded human refuse.
+The Shelter Project, seeks to create alternative forms of housing for our companion species out of discarded, man-made, detritus .
 Shown above is an indoor installation of the project at the Manhattan Tundra exhibition on the 65th floor of the World Trade 4 Building.
 Each hard-walled suit, luggage and makeup case in the exhibition has been ventilated and retrofitted with pine walled nesting and hibernation chambers.

 More than 50 different species of birds nest in bird houses.
 In suburban areas where there is less vegetation or natural environments, nesting boxes are essential in providing the birds with a safe place to raise their young.
 When birds migrate, bird houses also provide them with a place to rest.

-In an effort to better utilize the detritus that our species has created in our shared environment, this project aims to consider the ways that human refuse can be re-purposed in order to support the needs on non-human life forms.
-The Shelter Project creates nesting and hibernation boxes out of discard hard-walled Samsonite and American Tourister suit, luggage and makeup cases.
-If you have old, plastic luggage that has been created in half shell molds (meaning that they don’t have seams) that you would like to convert, guides to nest box plans for your region and habitat can be found here: https://nestwatch.org/learn/all-about-birdhouses/
+This project aims to consider the ways that human refuse can be re-purposed in order to support the needs on non-human life forms.
+If you have old, plastic luggage that has been created in half shell molds (meaning that they don’t have seams) that you would like to convert, guides to nest box plans for your region and habitat can be found at https://nestwatch.org/learn/all-about-birdhouses/